 In addition to the many grant schemes intended to realise innovations as mentioned above, the SDE+ aims to reduce the exploitation costs of renewable energy.
 The SDE+ compensates the unprofitable top by subsidising the difference between the costs of grey energy and renewable energy.
 The scheme is aimed at companies and institutions.
 There are several renewable energy categories for which SDE+ can be obtained.
 From 2020 onwards, the scheme will change and shift its focus from energy production to CO2 reduction.

 The Dutch Organisation for Scientific Research (NWO) funds scientific research at universities and knowledge institutes.
 The department of applied and technical sciences promotes scientific and technical research that makes a positive impact on people and society.
 Various funding instruments cover fundamental and applied research in the field of energy transition and CO2 reduction.

 NWO also funds large-scale research programmes, such as the National Science Agenda – Research on Routes by Consortia (ORC) programme.
-ORC provides grants for social issues and for strengthening knowledge infrastructures.
+ORC provides grants for social issues and the strengthening of knowledge infrastructures.
 The Cross-over scheme is aimed at achieving a significant impact on societal challenges, linking research themes from several top sectors and scientific disciplines.

 Horizon 2020 is the most important European programme for research, development, and innovation.
-The main overarching themes are ‘Excellent Science’, ‘Industrial Leadership’, and ‘Societal Challenges’.
+The most important overarching themes are ‘Excellent Science’, ‘Industrial Leadership’, and ‘Societal Challenges’.
 Each theme covers various grant programmes.
 Research and development in the energy sector can be covered by several of these programmes.
-Under the ‘Societal Challenges’, project proposals can be submitted that are aimed at a safe, clean, and efficient energy supply.
+Under the theme ‘Societal Challenges’, project proposals can be submitted that are aimed at a safe, clean, and efficient energy supply.
 More information about Horizon 2020 can be found here.